 “So do I, my dear friend,” Christine said.
 “So do I.”

-They sipped their tea together as the afternoon sun warmed the room.
+They sipped their tea as the afternoon sun warmed the room.

 “I should really go.
 Much to do,” Christine said.
 She rose.